choefele/CCHMapClusterController/README.md

 #### Centering the map without changing the zoom level

 `MKMapView` offers the method `setCenterCoordinate:animated:` to center the map on a new coordinate without changing the current zoom level.
-Unfortunately, this method doesn't work as promised on iOS 7.
-Instead, calling it will zoom the map slightly causing the clusters to regroup with a different zoom level.
+Unfortunately, this method doesn't work as advertised on iOS 7.
+Instead, calling it will zoom the map slightly thus causing the clusters to regroup with a different zoom level.

 The following code avoids this problem: